-Active network devices are all kind of devices that emit and receive signals transporting data.
-We can define two categories of active devices:
+Active network devices are all kind of devices that emit and receive signals transporting data (nodes).
+We can establish two categories of active devices:

-- End nodes emit and receive the useful end-user's data.
-They are the workstations and the servers.
-A network printer or other kind of network user shared device can always be categorized as a server. - Network infrastructure devices they are part of the network and ensure it accomplishes its main mission delivering end nodes data through the network.
-Some of the most important infrastructure devices are called intermediate nodes, they receive and then retransmit what they have received.
-Often, infrastructure devices use specific protocols to exchange control information between them and helping them accomplishing their missions.
-Under these protocols point view, these nodes act as end nodes but they don't handle end-users data.
+- End nodes they emit and receive the useful end-user's data and they are the origin, and the final destination of that data.
+They are workstations (clients) and the servers.
+A network printer or other kind of network user shared device may as well be categorized as a server. - Network infrastructure nodes they are part of the network and ensure it accomplishes its main mission: delivering end node's data through the network.
+Some of these infrastructure nodes are called intermediate nodes, they receive and then retransmit what they have received (they forward data).
+Often, infrastructure nodes use specific protocols to exchange control information between them and helping them accomplishing their missions.
+Under these protocols point view, these nodes act as end nodes but they don't handle end-users' data.

 Yet another possible classification of active network devices relates to the OSI layer they work in.
-Of course, to work in a given layer a device must also work on all layers below that, so we refer to the highest layer a device works with.
+Of course, to work in a layer a device must also work on all layers below that, so we refer to the highest layer a device works with.